Noah is from New Jersey, USA. He is a journalism graduate in the School of Arts and Social Science.

 The most important resource for me was the ability to visit the university.
 Walking the halls and sitting in on a lecture provided a more holistic understanding of the possibility of studying at City and in London.
 Also, the kindness and patience of the admissions team in the journalism department at City helped navigate my confusion with the application process.
 I would phone City almost every day after high school asking questions on how to obtain a student visa or go about applying on UCAS.
 In the US, our schools don’t advertise going abroad for university.
 So, being able to directly speak on the phone with caring City staff really helped ease my stress.

-I really like my classes.
-I am interested in literary journalism and was able to audit English classes.
+I really liked my classes.
+I was interested in literary journalism and was able to audit English classes.
 City is great because the entirety of the institution is a resource that wants to help you.
 I feel that if I am ever lost or confused, there is someone available to show me the possible directions to take.

-I freelance write for different media outlets.
-I read a lot and am focused on becoming a better storyteller.
-I am a Student Ambassador for my course and just submitted an application to the Students’ Union to start an American Culture Society at City.
-I’ve met a good group of friends at City and we love to explore London together.
+I freelanced for different media outlets.
+I read a lot and was always focused on becoming a better storyteller.
+I was a Student Ambassador for my course and started an American Culture Society at City.
+I met a good group of friends at City and we loved to explore London together.

 Have you had the opportunity to do any work experience of internships?